RyanMcG/incise/README.md

 Note that `markdown.core/md-to-html` is a fictional function.

-[The included implementation of a markdown incise parser][md-parser-source] uses [cegdown][], a useful Clojure wrapper of the markdown parsing Java library [Pegdown][], and is only slightly more complicated so that various its options may be overridden via dynamic binding.
+[The included implementation of a markdown parser][md-parser-source] uses [cegdown][], a useful Clojure wrapper of the markdown parsing Java library [pegdown][], and is only slightly more complicated so that various its options may be overridden via dynamic binding.

 ### Layouts